Fadyazmy/doi-blog/content/blog/week-4/index.md

 Salim Sader is the co-founder of Goalcast, which is a story telling expert production house for 5-10 mins videos (~500M video views per month).

 ### <a name="assignment"></a> The assignment for this week
 This week's assignment is about communication.
-We'll be practicing communicating our design thinking of our work and provide to peers regarding their presentation.
+We'll practice communicating our design thinking of our work and provide feedback to peers regarding their presentation.

 > "You can have the most innovative design in the world, but if no one on your team understands what you’re trying to do, it’s never going to leave your Figma file", Devin